You worked 40 hours this week. But how many of those hours can you actually bill to clients?

 Retainer Arrangements

 Monthly fee for ongoing availability.
-Smooths income fluctuations and ensures recurring revenue.
+Smooths income fluctuations and gives you recurring revenue.

 Even with these models, track your time.
 You need the data to know if projects are profitable and to price future work correctly.

-- Your effective hourly rate is lower than your billable rate due to non-billable time
+- Your effective hourly rate is always lower than your billable rate—track both so you know the gap, and automate admin to close it

-Understanding billable hours isn't just accounting—it's how you run a sustainable freelance business.
-Know where your time goes, bill for the work you do, and make sure your effective rate matches what you're worth.
+Know where your time goes, bill for the work you do, and check regularly that your effective rate matches what you need it to be.